jdrakes21/Sports-Performance-Optimization-through-Machine-Learning-for-Injury-Prevention-and-Recovery-Analysis/README.md

 # 📈 Interactive Visualizations

-A key component of this project is the use of interactive dashboards to evaluate machine learning model performance.
-Rather than relying solely on static figures, the project incorporates **Plotly-based visualizations** that allow users to explore classifier performance through hover-enabled tooltips and model filtering.

-The interactive dashboards support:

-- 📊 Hover-enabled Confusion Matrices
-- 📈 Interactive ROC Curves
-- 📉 Interactive Precision–Recall Curves
-- 🔄 Model selection through dropdown filters
-- 💾 Exportable HTML dashboards compatible with GitHub Pages

-These visualizations provide a more intuitive understanding of model behavior, making it easier to compare classifiers, inspect prediction errors, and evaluate performance across multiple metrics.

-> **Interactive dashboards are currently implemented in the `day_approach.ipynb` and `week_approach.ipynb` notebooks.**
-> The `nfl_injury_analysis.ipynb` notebook currently uses static evaluation plots.

----

-# 📈 Interactive Visualizations

 To enhance model evaluation and interpretability, this project incorporates **interactive Plotly dashboards** for the runner injury prediction models.
-These dashboards allow users to move beyond static evaluation metrics by exploring classifier performance through hover-enabled visualizations and interactive model filtering.
+These dashboards extend beyond traditional static evaluation plots by allowing users to explore classifier performance through hover-enabled visualizations and interactive model filtering.

 Interactive dashboards are currently implemented in: